Data Analytics Migration

 1. Network connection request

-To configure CCR, a secure connection setting between clusters is required.
-Since the current SCP Search Engine product does not automate this part, a request for secure connection setup is needed through an SCP 1:1 inquiry.
+A secure connection between clusters is required to configure CCR.
+Since the current SCP Search Engine product does not automate this part, a security connection configuration request must be made through an SCP 1:1 inquiry.

 2. Network connection check

-After the network is connected, check in the Kibana Stack Management > Remote Cluster menu whether the “mig_ccr” Remote Cluster is registered.
+After the network is connected, verify that the “mig_ccr” Remote Cluster is registered in the Kibana Stack Management > Remote Cluster menu.

 Data Synchronization Settings

-To enable real-time data replication, you need to set the Index as a Follower Index.
+To enable real-time data replication, you must set the index as a follower index.

-There are two ways to set a follower index.
-You can register the index name explicitly or register using a pattern.
-Generally, set the * pattern first to automatically synchronize newly created indices.
-For indices that already exist, set them as follower indices explicitly by index name.
+There are two ways to configure the Follower Index.
+You can register the index name explicitly or register it using a pattern.
+Generally, set the * pattern first, and configure automatic synchronization for newly created indexes.
+Existing indexes are explicitly configured as follower indexes by their index name.

 | Category | Index Name (Add follower Index) | Pattern (Auto-follow patterns) |